zstumgoren/executions-viz/README.md

 * Adding "click" handlers to create and remove a page element displaying demographic info for a year.
 This could be a combination of text and more visuals.
 * Adding CSS, as needed, to style the page element for demographic info.

 It would also be useful to add narrative to the page detailing the total number of executions across all years along with top-line summary statistics.
-We can use D3 to [summarize][] and [group][] data to dynamically generate these figures and produce templated text that stays aligned with the source data.
+We can use D3 to [summarize][] and [group][] data to dynamically generate these figures and produce templated text that stays in sync with the source data.

 [Data Viz with D3 Cookbook]: https://searchworks.stanford.edu/view/13214391]